Ask an Accountant: What's it like being one?

 Is working in finance different to what you expected?
 If so, in what way?

 "Finance and accountancy roles can be far more varied than you may expect.
 Accounts roles do not necessarily mean staring at a computer screen all day long or having a high volume of data to input.
-Depending on which path you choose to pursue, you may find that finance is far more integrated in business now than before.
-You may find yourself as a business partner with other departments, giving presentations, answering queries, speaking with banks and stakeholders as well as the day to day book-keeping of a company.”
+Depending on which path you choose to pursue, you may find that finance is far more integrated into business now than before.
+You may find yourself as a business partner with other departments, giving presentations, answering queries, speaking with banks and stakeholders as well as the day-to-day book-keeping of a company.”

 "Working as an accountant is very different as there are so many more areas and fundamentals than I ever originally considered.
-The different regulations around what different sized entities have to disclose, why certain transactions had to be treated a certain why and where they then had to recorded.
-I assumed finance was a very end point profession but there is no much more that goes on behind the scenes.”
+The different regulations around what different sized entities have to disclose, why certain transactions had to be treated a certain way and where they then had to record.
+I assumed finance was a very end-point profession but there is not much more that goes on behind the scenes.”